ManifoldRG/GUI-DR/README.md

 ## Contributing

 We welcome contributions: new perturbation types, bug reports, and improvements.
 Open an issue or pull request or reach out at our [discord server](https://discord.gg/jxb5fXWf).

 ---

+## Acknowledgments

+Our finetuning experiments were built on [Qwen-VL-Series-Finetune](https://github.com/2U1/Qwen-VL-Series-Finetune).
+We thank the authors for their open-source contributions.

+---